Shinsuke Nakamura: United States Champion (2018–2019)

-The Artist Collective and Intercontinental Champion (2019–2021)
+The Artist Collective (2019–2021)

-At the Extreme Rules pre-show on July 14, Nakamura defeated Intercontinental Champion Finn Bálor to win the title for the first time in his career.
+On July 14, at the Extreme Rules pre-show, Nakamura defeated Intercontinental Champion Finn Bálor to win the title for the first time in his career.
 This win made him the second man, after Chris Jericho, to have held both the IWGP and WWE Intercontinental Championship, as well as the first Asian-born wrestler to win the title.
 On July 27, he retained his title against Ali at Smackville.
 He then started an alliance with Sami Zayn, defeating The Miz with his help at Clash of Champions on September 15 to retain the title.
-At Crown Jewel on October 31, Nakamura was a member of Team Flair, where they lost to Team Hogan.
+At Crown Jewel on October 31, Nakamura was a member of Team Flair, losing to Team Hogan.
 At Survivor Series on November 24, Nakamura lost to NXT North American Champion Roderick Strong in an inter-brand triple threat match also involving Raw's United States Champion AJ Styles.
-On the November 29 episode of SmackDown, Nakamura and Zayn formed an alliance with Cesaro, as he and Nakamura unsuccessfully challenged The New Day for the SmackDown Tag Team Championship.
+On the November 29 episode of SmackDown, Nakamura and Zayn formed an alliance with Cesaro, thus forming a stable known as The Artist Collective.
+That same night, Nakamura and Cesaro failed to win the SmackDown Tag Team Championship from The New Day.

-At Royal Rumble on January 26, Nakamura entered the Royal Rumble match at No. 11 but was eliminated by WWE Champion Brock Lesnar.
+At Royal Rumble on January 26, 2020, Nakamura entered the Royal Rumble match at #11, but was eliminated by Brock Lesnar.
 On the January 31 episode of SmackDown, Nakamura lost the Intercontinental Championship to Braun Strowman, ending his reign at 201 days.
-At Elimination Chamber on March 8, Sami Zayn, along with Nakamura and Cesaro, defeated Braun Strowman in 3-on-1 handicap match for the Intercontinental Championship; Zayn won by pinning Strowman.
-Nakamura, Zayn and Cesaro then began feuding with Daniel Bryan and Drew Gulak, and on the first night of WrestleMania 36 on April 4, Zayn defeated Bryan to retain the Intercontinental Championship with the help of Nakamura and Cesaro.
+At Elimination Chamber on March 8, Zayn, along with Nakamura and Cesaro, defeated Strowman in 3-on-1 handicap match for the title; Zayn won by pinning Strowman.
 Nakamura began teaming with Cesaro more frequently as they feuded with New Day for the SmackDown Tag Team Championship.
-On the July 10 episode of SmackDown, Nakamura and Cesaro challenged New Day for the titles, but the match ended in a no contest with Cesaro and Nakamura putting Kofi Kingston and Big E through a table.
-On July 19 at The Horror Show at Extreme Rules, Nakamura and Cesaro defeated Kingston and Big E in a tables match to capture the titles, marking Nakamura's first tag team title in WWE.
+On July 19, at The Horror Show at Extreme Rules, Nakamura and Cesaro defeated Kofi Kingston and Big E in a tables match to capture the titles.
+On the October 9 episode of SmackDown, they lost the titles to Kingston and Xavier Woods.

-During the 2020 WWE Draft episode of SmackDown on October 9, they lost the titles to The New Day's Kofi Kingston and Xavier Woods.
-On the 2020 WWE Draft episode of Raw on October 12, they got drafted to SmackDown as the 19th pick.